A discreet way to make the invisible visible

-The success of the Hidden Disabilities Sunflower and the positive response it has received has increased awareness of the challenges adults and children with hidden disabilities can face.
-Hidden Disabilities Sunflower wearers now benefit more widely from help being offered to make their daily living a little easier.
+The success of the Sunflower lanyard and the positive response it has received, has increased awareness of the barriers that adults and children with invisible disabilities can face.

 Why did we choose a sunflower?

-Without a visual cue, it can be difficult for others to identify, acknowledge, or understand the daily challenges faced by people living with a hidden disability.
+Without a visual cue, it can be difficult for others to identify, acknowledge, or understand the daily barriers faced by people living with am invisible disability.

 We wanted a discreet sign which was still clearly visible from a distance as well as being distinctive, joyful, and dynamic.
-We chose a sunflower as it suggests happiness, positivity, strength as well as growth and confidence.
-It is a universally known flower as well as being gender-neutral.
-It intends to allow everyone with hidden disabilities to choose to be visible when they need to be.
+We chose a sunflower as it suggests happiness, positivity, strength as well as growth and confidence and is universally known.